orlof/xcb3-ext/readme.md

 - `CALL FillColors(COLOR_RED, COLOR_WHITE)`:
   This sets the screen memory with a value derived from a combination of the white and red colors.
 This combination sets the foreground color to white and the background color to red.

-- `CALL Plot(160, 50, MODE_SET)`:
-  This plots (or draws) a pixel at coordinates (160, 50) in the foreground color.

-- `CALL Circle(160, 100, 90, MODE_SET)`:
-  Draws a circle with its center at (160, 100) and a radius of 90 pixels in the foreground color.

-- `CALL Draw(0, 0, 319, 199, MODE_SET)` and `CALL Draw(0, 199, 319, 0, MODE_SET)`:
-  These lines draw two diagonal lines on the screen.
-The first line is drawn from the top-left to the bottom-right, and the second line is drawn from the bottom-left to the top-right, both in the foreground color.

-- `CALL Text(9, 2, 1, TRANSPARENT, TRUE, "Hello World", ROM_CHARSET_LOWERCASE)`:
-  This writes the text "Hello World" to the screen starting at cell (9, 2).
-The text is in the foreground color, the background is set to transparent, the text is doubled in size in the x-direction, and it uses the uppercase/lowercase character set from ROM memory defined by `ROM_CHARSET_LOWERCASE`.

 ## API Documentation